SunainaYadav1290/NASA_PatentData_Analysis/README.md

 •	Applied statistical methods to ensure accurate and meaningful insights.

 ●	Analyzed NASA patent data, revealing that 35.5% of patents are pending issuance.

+●	Identified NASA Langley Research Centre as the top contributor, accounting for 30% of total patents.